jlynch725/HTML-CSS-Assignments-/README.md

 # HTML-CSS-Assignments-
-These projects are some of the basic HTML/CSS elements common to a lot of websites.
+These projects began as just HTML/CSS excersizes, but as you can see I have added some Javascript elements where necessary.